 There are very few of us who don’t work for a living, which makes human resources a significant area of coverage for Alaska Business.
 With more than 325,000 people employed in the state of Alaska, our readers need the most current hiring trends, job listings, and industry news to ensure they’re meeting their career goals and marketing their job openings to the right job seekers.
 Our job at Alaska Business is ensure you’ve got all the information you need to fill your job opening.

-Chrystie Salesky has joined the Sitnasuak Native Corporation Shareholder Department as the Shareholder Relations Officer.read more
+Charles Ellanna joined the Sitnasuak Native Corporation (SNC) Land Department as the Land Technician in the company’s Nome headquarters.read more

 Featured job openings in Alaska.